sf-wdi-19-20/modules/w7_d2_2_active_record_associations/README.md

     * Adds a **foreign key constraint** which ensures **referential data integrity**  in our Postgres database
   * `t.belongs_to`: even more *rails-y* and semantic, with the same functionality as `t.references`

-### Using Our Associations
+### Using Your Associations

-1. Create our database tables by running our migrations from the terminal. (**Note:** Before migrating, crete your database if you haven't already by running `rake db:create`)
+1. Create your database tables by running your migrations from the terminal. (**Note:** Before migrating, crete your database if you haven't already by running `rake db:create`)

   ```
   $ rake db:migrate